Clinical Placement Program

 Boston University is fortunate to be in a city with many world-renowned educational and medical institutions that serve as ideal practicum sites for our graduate students.
 In addition to these facilities, BU Sargent College operates its own clinics, where you’ll gain experience with a variety of communication disorders.

-Your first semester of clinical practicum will begin at the Academic Speech, Language & Hearing Center.
+Your first semester of clinical practicum will begin in our in-house clinical education centers which include the Academic Speech, Language & Hearing Center, the Aphasia Resource Center, the Fluency Center, and the Voice Center.
 You’ll administer individual and group treatment to communicatively disordered individuals and their families.
 You’ll also conduct audiological screenings in various community settings under the close supervision and mentorship of department clinical faculty.

 During this first clinical experience, you’ll receive considerable support in the form of: